plooploops/azure-functions-c7n-test/README.md

 ## A note on Cloud Custodian

-We also have the c7n environment, which we can refer to [Cloud Custodian](http://cloudcustodian.io) and it's [github repo](https://github.com/cloud-custodian/cloud-custodian).
+We also have the c7n environment, which we can refer to [Cloud Custodian](http://cloudcustodian.io) and its [github repo](https://github.com/cloud-custodian/cloud-custodian).